STATEMENT REGARDING IMPACT OF COVID-19

 The first presentation of this course is now scheduled for October:

-A unique access course for those transitioning into agriculture, food and the wider land-based sector.
+A unique gateway course designed specifically for those transitioning into agriculture, food and the wider land-based sector.

 The course will feature: